China raids offices of business consultancy Capvision

 Capvision bills itself on its website as a “leading global expert network platform that excels at identifying the right advisors for specific business insights.”
 The company says it serves more than 2,000 clients through more than 600 researchers and 450,000 industry professionals.

+China needs to be more transparent about law enforcement actions against companies such as Capvision that carry out the sort of due diligence that firms need to make investment decisions, said Eric Zheng, president of the American Chamber of Commerce in Shanghai said in a press statement.

+“It would be helpful if the authorities would more clearly delineate the areas in which companies can or cannot conduct such due diligence,” Zheng said.
+“This would give foreign companies more confidence and enable them to comply with Chinese regulations.”

-Capvision has not commented on the raids, but on its WeChat social media channel on Monday posted a flyer marking National Security Education Day, which fell on April 15.
+Capvision has not commented on the raids, but on its WeChat social media channel posted a flyer Monday marking National Security Education Day, which fell on April 15.

 “As a leading Chinese industry specializing in providing information services, Capvision is resolutely committed to the outlook on national security and is leading the industry in its healthy and orderly development,” the flyer said.